Helen Barrett Bright Ideas Award

 Maybe you have a creative hobby and need the resources to turn it into a thriving business.
 Perhaps you’ve already started your business and need some funding and support to help you expand and reach new audiences.
 Whatever it is, a Helen Barrett Bright Ideas Award can help you on your way.

-Award winners can receive a grant of up to a maximum of £5,000 to boost their business idea, as well as access to expert support and guidance.
+Award winners receive a grant to boost their business idea, as well as access to expert support and guidance.

 Eligibility: